radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/create-an-environment.md

 #### Save the new environment

-Completing the steps outlined in the Environment Type and Environment Details sections are all that is required to set up your new environment.
+Completing the steps outlined in the **Environment Type** and **Environment Details** sections are all that is required to set up your new environment.
 Once both sections are complete, select **Save** to create the new environment.

-> **Note:** Optionally, you can proceed to the Advanced Setup section if you would like to also upload a configuration file from an external environment.
+> **Note:** Optionally, you can proceed to the **Advanced Setup** section if you would like to also upload a configuration file from an external environment.

 ![image description](environments/environment-overview/images/env-form-savebutton.png)

 ### Advanced Setup

 An optional advanced setup is available if you would like to upload a configuration ZIP file from another environment.
-Enable advanced setup by selecting the On position of the Advanced Setup toggle.
+Enable advanced setup by toggling on **Advanced Setup**.

 ![image description](environments/environment-overview/images/advanced-setup-enabled.png)

 #### Upload type

-Next, choose the type of configuration you would like to upload by selecting either Upload Configuration Artifact or Install Samples.
+Next, choose the type of configuration you would like to upload by selecting either **Upload Configuration Artifact** or **Install Samples**.

 - The **Upload Configuration Artifact** option allows you to upload a configuration ZIP file from an external environment.

-- The **Install Samples** option allows you to... **this still needs to be defined**
+- The **Install Samples** option allows you to... **(this still needs to be defined)**

 ![image description](environments/environment-overview/images/advanced-upload-type.png)